Countingonyou/DEXT/README.md

   Dex Trending gurantees that visibility or your money back!
   Experience project success like never before with $DEXT Dex Trending!

-  Accurate and precise delivery, Once the bot is actived our custom AI driven RPC nodes immediately begin firing at all cyclinders to give the user a project experience they could never believe without experiencing it first hand.
+  Accurate and precise delivery, once the bot is actived our custom AI driven RPC nodes immediately begin firing at all cyclinders to give the user a project experience they could never believe without experiencing it first hand.

 Tokenomics -